Revisit Some of Your Favorite Stars' Most Epic Halloween Costumes of All Time - E! Online

 "We all go a little mad sometimes…" she wrote in one sneak peek and added in another, "When there's no more room in hell the dead will walk the earth…"

-Some stars are even taking a trip down memory lane by looking back at Halloweens past.
+Some stars are even taking a trip down memory lane by looking back at past Halloweens.
 Kris Jenner, for instance, recently shared photos of her family's costumes from over the years.
-One snapshot, for instance, showed her dressed up as a pirate with daughters Kendall Jenner and Kylie Jenner during their childhood years, and another throwback featured her sporting a Dorothy dress from The Wizard of Oz while posing alongside daughters Khloe Kardashian, Kim Kardashian and Kourtney.
+One snapshot showed her dressed up as a pirate with daughters Kendall Jenner and Kylie Jenner during their childhood years, and another throwback featured her sporting a Dorothy dress from The Wizard of Oz while posing alongside daughters Khloe Kardashian, Kim Kardashian and Kourtney.

 Indeed, these memories can be a real treat, so here's a look back at more celebrities' Halloween costumes from over the years.